 Is Zoloft Safe While Breastfeeding?

 Yes, most medical practitioners prescribe Zoloft while nursing as it is a safe antidepressant medication.
-The active ingredient of the effective antidepressant, Sertraline is usually low in the breast milk compared to other SSRIs and antidepressants.
+The active ingredient of the effective antidepressant, Sertraline, is usually low in breast milk compared to other SSRIs and antidepressants.
 Thus, the ingested amount by the baby is very low and is often not detectable in infant serum.

 When the nursing mother consumes the drug, Sertraline is metabolized to norsertraline (demethylsertraline).
 Norsertraline has about 10% antidepressant activity than that of sertraline.
 The weakly active metabolite norsertraline can be detected in the infant’s serum in low levels.

-According to a research study, Zoloft was found to have low and significant transfer rate into breast milk (1).
+According to a research study, Zoloft was found to have a low and significant transfer rate into breast milk (1).
 About 0.5% of the average or standard weight-adjusted dose of the drug was found in the breast milk.
 In a study conducted on 11 mother’s on Zoloft, no drug traces were detected in the milk of seven mothers, while it was minimal in others.
 Infant’s serum showed no detectable traces of the drug.
 In two other studies, Zoloft was not detected in the plasma of the infants.

 Zoloft Implications While Nursing

 Some side effects are associated with Zoloft while taking the medication or when stopping it.
 A study showed the delay in the onset of lactation when mothers use the drug.
 This could delay breastfeeding in infants.
 Automatically, the baby’s weight would reduce, thus resulting in the mother’s depression.
 Once lactation is established, Zoloft may not affect a mother’s ability to nurse.